 Instructions

-Bake some of the macerated raspberries.
+- Bake some of the macerated raspberries.
 Preheat the oven to 140°C (285°F) and line a baking sheet with parchment paper.
 Put 75g (⅓ cup) of the drained raspberries (or more if you would like a chunkier homemade raspberry ice cream) on the lined baking sheet in a single layer.
 Bake the raspberries for 30 min or until they start to caramelize.
-For a deeper and bitterer taste you can leave them 5 min longer.
-Let the roasted raspberries cool completely, then place them in a bowl, cover with plastic wrap and refrigerate.
+For a more bitter taste, you can leave them 5 min longer.
+Let the roasted raspberries cool completely, then place them in a bowl, cover with plastic wrap, and refrigerate.

 Notes